vrivotti/unifiedcircularprogress/README.md

 Simply replace your `ProgressBar` with `UnifiedCircularProgressBar`.

-This is not an extension of framework ProgressBar.
+This is not an extension of framework `ProgressBar`.
 You cannot change drawables and there is no secondary progress or background.

 For example: